-- Using a priority class method, a power priority of Low (the default), High, or Critical is assigned to each enabled PoE port. - Using a port-number priority method, a lower-numbered port has priority over a higher-numbered port within the same configured priority class, For example, port A1 has priority over port A5 if both are configured with High priority.
+- Priority class methodAssigns a power priority of low (the default), high, or critical to each enabled PoE port. - Port-number priority methodA lower-numbered port has priority over a higher-numbered port within the same configured priority class, for example, port A1 has priority over port A5 if both are configured with high priority.